 You made me afraid.
 You, who broke my heart.
 I always knew that someday I would see you again, because for too long I questioned if you really happened, and I know you did.
 I saw your shadow in the looking-glass.
 That frightening place, where you would like to deny the real potential of the looking-glass, the reflective element of the unspoken, one that blocks the storm that rages within you.

 Did you see yourself?
 Did you forget when you let my heart speak, and you heard my spirit whisper for you to go away?
 Did you hear me?
 Did you look into the mirror, more than once?
 Or did your shadow just lay in darkness?

 I don’t forgive you, and I forgive myself for it.
 I will stop letting you hurt me.
 My forgiveness belongs to me.
 I forgive myself for being a little defenseless child.
 I forgive myself for refusing to remember who you are.
 I forgive myself for the pain you caused me.
 I forgive myself as I look into the looking-glass……….because the reflection I see is me.
 So much is being debated, and I see my own struggle, and I reconcile my self-worth, my divine power as in the God of my understanding.
 That is who I see, when I look again, in the looking glass.
 I see me.
-Why is it brave when men come forward after so many years, to speak about what was done to them as little boys at the hands of that Catholic priest.
-No one doubts them.
-We are just as brave, we were young girls who were victims of an abuse we didn’t understand.
-Why are such events viewed differently?
-Does anyone have an answer?
-I guess I will run it by my therapist………She’ll know.
+I guess I will run it by my therapist just that……..